-Journeyman Plumber Test Guide
+Journeyman Plumber Test Summary

 Most states require journeyman plumbers to be licensed to work in the state as a plumber.
 The purpose of requiring a license for plumbers is often stated in terms of public safety and consumer protection.